The origin of White Walkers – An Experimental Model

 Summary of findings so far:

 Given that this is possible, we can now imagine that interred skeletal remains may be brought to life.
-Lacking flesh, such skeletal undead will not be able to speak but they may well be able to act with a certain amount of intelligence.
+Lacking flesh and other organs, such skeletal undead might not be able to speak but they may well be able to act with a certain amount of intelligence.
 This means they may not even require ‘remote control’ to guide them.

 That White Walkers exhibit ‘star-sapphire’ eyes suggests they are under the control of another entity.
 Given that the soul they receive already confers a certain consciousness and intelligence, the presence of star-sapphires also suggests that they, as White Walkers, may have some control over something or someone else.

 In this context, remember that the Targaryens too are of a particular bloodline.
 They have strived to keep ‘the blood of the dragon’ intact by practicing incest.
 This power within their blood is believed to be the reason for their affinity to dragons – it may even be that special something that induces a dragon egg to hatch in the presence of a Targaryen.
 We also hear that dragons are ‘fire made flesh’.
 We are most familiar with this magical Targaryen Blood and even though we do not understand the mechanics of it, we accept ‘the blood of the dragon’ to be canon.
 Okay – what about other bloodlines, I ask?

 What exactly makes the blood of the Starks so special?
 Greenseeing?
 I don’t think so.
 Stark blood may confer upon them the ability to warg wolves but in my opinion, that’s about it.
 The strong greenseeing ability we see in Bran does not stem from his Stark blood.
 These qualities were transmitted to him via his mother’s line, the Tullys.
 I ask you to consider this: